All Episodes

 It's obvious that you have a situation here where apparently a photograph isn't right, isn't fraud.

-That's...
 What value is it?

-There's a lot of fake photographs out there.
+There's lots of fake photographs out there.

 Well, you're claiming you've got these on photographic film, though.

-On film?
+On film.

-I said that since the beginning.
+You've said that since the beginning.

 Send us some prints.